therobertc/oef-sdk-python/docs/source/user/tutorial.rst

 Define a Description
 ````````````````````

 Once we have the data model, we can provide an `instance` of that model.
-To do so, we can use the ``Description`` class:
+To do so, we can use the
+:class:`~oef.schema.Description` class:

 .. code-block:: python